devCkay/Bio.io/README.md

 - <b> I'm Hope Akakpo (he/him),</b> I'm an administrative assistant and Community Moderator for Blockchain Based Start-Ups

-- Currently, I'm learning Javascript : **Web development, Back-End Development** 👩🏻‍💻 .
+- Currently, I'm learning Javascript : **Web development** 👩🏻‍💻 .

 - Worked on projects that provides a scalable, performant, consistent and rich experience to users.

-- Primarily deal with technologies like ⚡ **JAVASCRIPT,PHP**.
+- Primarily deal with technologies like ⚡ **JAVASCRIPT, HTML, CSS**.

 - Open source enthusiast.

 - Looking forward to  Contributing to multiple <b>open-source</b> projects.
--

 - Continuously learning and engaging with the tech community.

 - I’m looking to collaborate with Fullstack Web Developers.